Safety and Recovery After a Hurricane

 • Use flashlights in the dark; do not use candles.

 • Roads may be closed for your protection.
 If you come upon a barricade or a flooded road, turn around and go another way.
-Avoid weakened bridges and washed out roads.
+Avoid weakened bridges and washed-out roads.
 Do not drive into flooded areas.

 • Stay on firm ground.
 Moving water only six inches deep can sweep you off your feet.
 Standing water may be electrically charged from under-ground or downed power lines.